 As we mentioned before, preventative maintenance will take care of most of the issues that could potentially arise in your fleet’s vehicles.
 But there will always be times where a sudden problem happens and causes your drivers to pull over and wait for roadside repairs.
 That’s why it’s important to always have a commercial roadside assistance program for your fleet.

 At Encore Protection, we offer roadside assistance for all sorts of fleets, whether you operate a few delivery vans or hundreds of semi-trucks.
-Give us a call today at (844) 636-2673 or contact us online to learn more about our customizable commercial roadside assistance programs.
+Give us a call today at (844) 636-2673 or contact us online to learn more about our fleet roadside assistance programs.